The Shiloh Shepherd is a giant, calm, family loving companion who will wrap you around their rather large paw!

 - Concerns that a lot of families just weren’t experienced enough to manage their temperament.

-The birth of this shepherd created a docile but intelligent family dog.
+The birth of the Shiloh Shepherd created a docile but intelligent family dog.
 Their herding roots give them energy and intelligence to work; perfect for agility or in a search and rescue capacity.
 The intention for the breed was a powerful but devoted companion.
 Shyness or viciousness is heavily penalised in the breed standard.

 You should expect a quietly confident giant with less of the health issues associated with a German Shepherd.
 They are also the least territorial of all the Shepherd breeds.
 He will be gentle with children and animals but your ultimate protector.

-If you are looking for a puppy, litter sizes vary from 6-12 puppies and you should expect to pay anything between $800-1000 per pup.
+If you are looking for a Shiloh Shepherd Puppy, litter sizes vary from 6-12 puppies and you should expect to pay anything between $800-$1000 USD per pup.

 Go back to the mid 1970’s, Tina Barber was training German Shepherd dogs in New York.